lav45/yii2-settings/README.md

         ],

         /**
-         * It may be useful to store the settings necessary for your project */
+         * FileStorage this is the adapter allows you to store your settings in a simple file */
-        'config' => [
+        'configFile' => [
             'class' => 'lav45\settings\Settings',
             'storage' => [
                 'class' => 'lav45\settings\storage\FileStorage',